 Some applications are like Swiss Army Knives.
-They provide many different invidiual tools and it is up to each user to find the right one for their job and use it effectively.
-Other software is highly optimized for specific use cases and provides specific, more linear work flows for each one.
+They provide many different individual tools, and it is up to each user to find the right one for their job and use it effectively.
+Other software is highly optimized for clear use cases and provides specific, more linear workflows for each one.
 And many applications use both approaches at different times.
-Particularly for new users and for initial software setup, offering linear workflows (also known as wizards), can be very helpful in successfully completing tasks.
+Particularly for new users and for initial software setup, offering linear workflows (also known as wizards) can help complete tasks.

 Let’s take a look at some common user needs and workflows that can be created for them.

 - Software onboarding